Turbo Takeaways

 Benefits and Bonuses

-The advantages of becoming a Marine include a guaranteed salary and financial security.
-The Corps supports each Marine through a wide range of professional and personal resources.
-Here’s a look at some of the benefits and bonuses that may be a part of your Marine compensation.
+The Marine Corps offers stable salaries along with comprehensive financial and personal benefits to support Marines throughout their careers and beyond.
+Here’s a look at some benefits and bonuses that may be a part of your Marine compensation.

 Benefits for Marines